-14.43 Homelessness Prevention with a Local Connection
+14.36 Homelessness Prevention with a Local Connection

-The Council will give 6 months waiting time priority to those homeless applicants who are not in priority need.
-This band will be awarded where an applicant with a local connection is owed a Prevention Duty and would be likely to be owed the Main Duty if both the Prevention Duty and the Relief Duty were to end unsuccessfully.
-The applicant will be placed on auto-bid in this band from the date accepted, and directly matched to the next suitable available property, either within or outside the borough, regardless of the areas requested by the applicant in order to prevent or relieve homelessness successfully, unless they are fleeing in which case only areas considered safe will be offered.
+This Band will be awarded with an additional 6 months waiting time where an applicant with a local connection is owed a Prevention Duty and would be likely to be owed the Main Duty if both the Prevention Duty and the Relief Duty were to end unsuccessfully.

+The applicant will be placed on auto-bid in this band from the date accepted, and could be directly matched to the next suitable available property, either within or outside the borough, regardless of the areas requested by the applicant in order to prevent or relieve homelessness successfully.
 The applicant may also have the duty ended with any accommodation that is not social housing that is suitable and secure and offered with a reasonable prospect of being available for at least 6 months.

-14.44 Homelessness Prevention Other Circumstances
+14.37 Homelessness Prevention Other Circumstances